-The prospective applicant institution is strongly encouraged to complete and submit a Letter of Intent (see Checklist and Instructions, RFA Attachment 1).
-This form will be used to develop the review panel in a timely manner.
-Letters of Intent should be submitted via the Grants Gateway in the Pre-Submission Uploads section of the online application.
-The file name should include applicant organization and PI names.
-A copy must also be e-mailed to scirb@health.ny.gov.
-Please ensure that the RFA number, organization name and PI name are noted in the e-mail subject line.
-Submit the Letter of Intent via both formats by the date posted on the cover of the RFA.
+Prospective applicants are strongly encouraged to complete and submit a letter of intent (RFA Attachment 1).
+The Letter of Intent form will be used to develop the review panel in a timely manner.
+Prospective applicants may also use the letter of intent to receive notification when updates/modifications are posted; including responses to written questions.
+Letters of intent should be submitted via the Grants Gateway under the Pre-Submission Uploads section of the online application.
+Please note that you will receive an error message when uploading the letter into the application as other Pre-Submission uploads are not due until the application is submitted.
+A copy must also be emailed to scirb@health.ny.gov.
+The Letter of Intent should be submitted by the date posted on the cover of the RFA.
+Please ensure that the RFA number is noted in the subject line.

-Submission of a Letter of Intent is not a requirement or obligation upon the applicant to submit an application in response to this RFA.
-Applications may be submitted without first having submitted a Letter of Intent.
+Submission of a letter of intent is not a requirement or obligation upon the applicant to submit an application in response to this RFA.
+Applications may be submitted without first having submitted a letter of intent.